Skip to content

 CapabilityWhere it lives

-TOTP secret generation, otpauth URI, code generation, constant-time verify@aooth/user/mfa/totp
+TOTP secret generation, otpauth URI, code generation, constant-time verify@aooth/user (exported from the package root)

 Email / SMS deliveryYour transport layer (or @aooth/auth senders)